-- All group housing blocks will be located in the following apartment buildings: Fairfax Apartments, Webster Apartments, Shady Oak Apartments, Neville Apartments and Shirley Apartments.
+- All group housing blocks will be located in the following buildings: Fairfax Apartments, Webster Apartments, Shady Oak Apartments, Shirley Apartments, Morewood Gardens, and Neville Apartments.

 - Group housing block options are identified by Housing and Dining Services after the room retention and pull-ins process.

 - The Block Leader will be the main contact point between the group and Housing and Dining Services.
 The Block Leader will be notified of the selection date and time for the group, and will be responsible for selecting a block of rooms and making specific room assignments on behalf of his/her group.
 The Block Leader can send someone else in his/her place to select if he/she has class during the designated selection time.

 - Groups can consist of both men and women.
 However, if men and women are opting to reside together in the same apartment, additional regulations apply.
 A mixed gender apartment falls under the guidelines of Gender Neutral Housing.
 Students opting for Gender Neutral housing assignments should be familiar with the Gender Neutral Housing policies, and the Gender Neutral Housing Financial Responsibility Acknowledgment form will need to be signed and submitted before we will finalize any Gender Neutral Housing assignments - Block Leaders should bring these signed forms to their selection meeting time.
 Students opting for Gender Neutral housing should also be aware that there can be significant financial ramifications if one of your roommates moves out of a Gender Neutral designated space.
 Morewood Gardens and Tartan House are not options for gender neutral housing - groups will need to be mindful of gender restrictions when choosing a block in those buildings.